-While most any dark base coat will allow the chameleon effect to be visible, Black bases are almost always used since they provide the most light absorption which helps preserve the color effect in the chameleon paint layer.
-Lighter colored bases allow more light reflection back through the chameleon layer which tends to over power the chameleon effect.
+While most any dark base coat will allow the chameleon effect to be visible, Black bases are almost always used since they provide the lightest absorption which helps preserve the color effect in the chameleon paint layer.
+Lighter colored bases allow more light reflected back through the chameleon layer which tends to overpower the chameleon effect.
 The transparent nature of the chameleon layer allows for some "ghost graphic" effect by slightly altering the base color underneath the chameleon.

 While chameleon paints have seen some significant use in the custom painting industry, their use in automotive coatings from the factory, or "OEM" coatings are they are properly termed has been limited.
 The high initial cost of the paints and the loud colors not appealing to the masses is largely the cause of the lack of use in factory finishes.
 As the price has come down and more subtle effects have been introduced the popularity of these finishes in OEM coatings is increasing.

+Our chameleon paints are affordable and start at the base price of $478 and go up depending on activators, reducers, and clearcoats you choose.
 There are numerous chameleon paint color sets available with a wide range of color shifts.
-In fact, the number of colors a particular kameleon products varies greatly depending on the pigment used, application technique, and the color of the opaque base coat beneath.
-The color "sets" or groups of distinct color a chameleon paint color might display varies so greatly it is impossible to summarize what is widely available.
+In fact, the number of colors in particular chameleon products varies greatly depending on the pigment used, application technique, and the color of the opaque base coat beneath.
+The color "sets" or groups of distinct color a chameleon paint color might display vary so greatly it is impossible to summarize what is widely available.
 We encourage customers to judge their favorites based on videos of actual cars and bikes painted with a particular chameleon paint.
 Judging color by names is a poor practice as very often one person will see and name a color very different than the next.